-The world is about to turn its attention to mental health issues and those affected by them.
-World Mental Health Day is happening on Tuesday, October 10, during the annual National Mental Health Week in Australia.
+The world is turning its attention to mental health issues and those affected by them.
+World Mental Health Day is happening on Thursday, October 10, during the annual National Mental Health Week in Australia.

 “Depression is the leading cause of disability worldwide,” according to support service Beyond Blue.
 With almost half of Australia’s population anticipated to experience some form of mental illness, about one million adults each year struggle with depression in Australia.